-Our subsidiaries have elected (or are in the process of electing) to be treated as disregarded entities for U.S. federal income tax purposes.
-As a result, for purposes of the discussion below, our subsidiaries are treated (or will be treated) as branches rather than as separate corporations.
+Our subsidiaries have elected to be treated as disregarded entities for U.S. federal income tax purposes.
+As a result, for purposes of the discussion below, our subsidiaries are treated as branches rather than as separate corporations.

 U.S. Taxation of Shipping Income